Thomas Thirlby: Life

 After the death of the lord chancellor, Gardiner, on 12 November 1555, Mary proposed to confer on Thirlby the vacant office, but Philip objected, and Archbishop Heath was appointed.
 In January 1555–6 Thirlby took a part in the degradation of his old friend Archbishop Cranmer.
 "He was observed to weep much all the while; he protested to Cranmer that it was the most sorrowful action of his whole life, and acknowledged the great love and friendship that had been between them; and that no earthly consideration but the queen's command could have induced him to come and do what they were then about."
 On 22 March following he was one of the seven bishops who assisted at the consecration of Cardinal Pole as archbishop of Canterbury.
 In 1556 he was appointed to receive Osep Napea Gregoriwitch (ru), ambassador from the emperor of Russia.
 Thirlby appears to have sanctioned the burning of John Hullier for heresy in 1556, but only two others, William Wolsey and Robert Pygot of Wisbech, suffered death in his diocese on account of their religion, and it has been said that "Thirleby was in no way interested therein; but the guilt thereof must be shared between Dr. Fuller, the chancellor, and other commissioners."
 In April 1558 Thirlby was sent to the north to inquire the cause of the quarrel between the Earls of Northumberland and Westmoreland.
 He and Dr. Nicholas Wotton were Queen Mary's commissioners to treat with France respecting the restoration of Calais and the conclusion of peace.
-Queen Elizabeth sent a new commission to them at Cambray in January 1558–9, and instructed the Earl of Arundel to act in conjunction with them.
+Queen Elizabeth I sent a new commission to them at Cambray in January 1558–9, and instructed the Earl of Arundel to act in conjunction with them.
 The commissioners succeeded in concluding peace, and returned home in April 1559.
 The queen is said to have cast upon Thirlby the entire blame of the eventual loss of Calais.
 Queen Mary had appointed him one of her executors.

 On the assembling of Queen Elizabeth's first parliament Thirlby sent his proxy, he being then absent on his embassy in France.
 On 17 April 1559 the bill for restoring ecclesiastical jurisdiction to the crown was committed to him and other peers.
 He opposed this measure on the third reading.
 He also dissented from the bill for uniformity of common prayer.
 He refused to take the oath of supremacy, and for this reason he and Archbishop Heath were deposed from their sees on 5 July 1559 at the lord-treasurer's house in Broad Street.